kVAR Calculator – Easily Calculate Reactive Power

 FAQs About KVAR Calculator

-A KVAR calculator is a tool that calculates reactive power in an electrical system using voltage, current, and power factor.
+A KVAR calculator is a specialized engineering tool designed to determine reactive power in kilovolt-amperes reactive (kVAR) using circuit parameters like line voltage, current, real power, and power factor.

-KW represents real power that performs work.
-KVAR represents reactive power that supports voltage and magnetic fields.
+KW (Kilowatts) represents the active or real power that performs actual work in a circuit, like driving a motor shaft.
+KVAR (Kilovolt-Amperes Reactive) represents the reactive power that maintains inductive magnetic fields.